 It’s the beginning of the end for Phoebe Waller-Bridge, the star and showrunner of BBC1’s smash-hit comedy Fleabag.
 On September 12, the actress begins her final run of performances as the titular comedy anti-heroine in a live one-woman show, written by Waller-Bridge herself and directed by Vicky Jones in London’s West End.

 Are you one of many unlucky fans of British comedy who can’t see Fleabag onstage?
 Fortunately, Cineplex Events’ Stage Series has you covered.
 Partnering with National Theatre Live to offer a solution, Cineplex is bringing live stage performances to audiences across Canada so that they can take part in the character’s final moments as they happen in the UK.
+And for those who missed it the first time around, Fleabag is returning to participating Cineplex theatres beginning November 23.

 Check your expectations at the door, however, if you think this will be a straightforward comedy special.